Can Baby Boomers Expect Inheritance for Retirement?

 This emerging picture is confirmed by an AARP study, “Baby Boomers Envision Their Retirement, An AARP Segmentation Analysis,” which found that “Most boomers will receive a small inheritance if they get anything at all.”

 According to AARP, the average inheritance received in 2016 amounted to $48,000, a nice enough figure, but not one to base a comfortable lifestyle on.
 The really large payouts appear to be reserved for those already at the upper end of the economic scale.
 When measured as a percentage of wages, we will receive roughly the same amount of inheritance as our Baby Boomer parents did.

-Baby Boomer’ retirement will also be vastly different from our parents.
-We expect to remain more active, work longer, and travel more and live longer than our parents’ generation – therefore expectations are that to maintain our Baby Boomer retirement lifestyle expectations, it will cost us more than our parents.
+Baby Boomers’ retirement will also be vastly different from our parents.
+We expect to remain more active, work longer, travel more, and live longer than our parents’ generation – therefore expectations are that maintaining our Baby Boomer retirement lifestyle expectations, it will cost us more than our parents.